Heart Bypass Surgery

-Heart bypass is a vascular surgery that is done for fixing blockages in the coronary arteries.
+A heart bypass is a vascular surgery carried out to fix blockages in the coronary arteries.

 The content has been reviewed for quality and accuracy to the best of our knowledge by Qunomedical and its Medical Board of Experts.